 Unfolding across physical spaces at the fair, as well as digital platforms, Body Electric conjures fictional tales inspired by science-fiction, economic flows and integrated design.
 Bringing together digital and sculptural elements, Erlanger's immersive artwork will be triggered by viewers moving between spaces and devices.

 Part of Erlanger’s immersive installation will occupy the BMW Lounge at Frieze London.
 Three motion-sensitive benches – the oldest industrial element placed in public contexts – will act as an audio device, inviting audiences to sit and listen to real and fictional testimonies about an ecological event.
 A thick mist of fog and blue light will create an immersive atmosphere of limited visibility, constantly changing in response to oil price variations.

 The second part of Body Electric will be experienced in the BMW Courtesy Car Service, where a selection of videos will visually extend the fictional testimonies.
-In addition, a new website body-openwork-electric.art will be the project’s final landing platform (live from 19 September).
+In addition, a new website body-openwork-electric.art will be the project’s final landing platform (live from 4th October at 11am).

 Drawing inspiration from current and future technologies, Body Electric speculates on the changing relationship between humans and their environment, as an increasingly unpredictable natural world mediates and distorts our bodily experience.

 About BMW Open Work